culebron/erde/README.md

 ### OSM Export and Conversion

 `erde osm` filters, crops by polygon and converts OSM files, and can merge several OSM files into one.
-It is a wrapper around [osmium-tool](https://osmcode.org/osmium-tool/manual.html) ([requires](https://packages.ubuntu.com/source/bionic/osmium-tool) Ubuntu 18.04LTS and newer) and [GDAL ogr2ogr tool](https://gdal.org/programs/ogr2ogr.html) (Ubuntu users need to install `gdal-bin`)
+It is a wrapper around [osmium-tool](https://osmcode.org/osmium-tool/manual.html) (up-to-date Ubuntu packages are available for [18.04LTS and newer](https://packages.ubuntu.com/source/bionic/osmium-tool)) and [GDAL ogr2ogr tool](https://gdal.org/programs/ogr2ogr.html) (Ubuntu users need to install `gdal-bin`)

 Examples: